Education

 What is knowledge and what are its origins?

-Knowledge refers to the accumulation of facts, information, and skills acquired through experience or education.
+ThinkAfrica explainer Knowledge, Understanding, Wisdom, Sapience, Creativity, and Innovation Knowledge refers to the accumulation of facts, information, and skills acquired through experience or education.
 Understanding is the ability to comprehend and make sense of this knowledge, seeing connections and meaning.
-Wisdom goes further, involving the judicious application of knowledge and experience to make sound decisions, often with moral insight.
-Sapience emphasizes deep, reflective wisdom
+Wisdom goes further, involving the judicious application of knowledge and experience to make sound decisions,

 What is knowledge and what are its origins?
 Read More »